WebReflection/usignal/README.md

   * this library has lazy, non side-effecting, computed values, something [@preact/signals-core](https://github.com/preactjs/signals) recently introduced and [Solid 2.0 is planning to improve](https://twitter.com/RyanCarniato/status/1569815024964706304).

   * computed accepts an initial value otherwise passed as previous one by default, mimicking *solid-js* `useMemo(fn[, value[, options]])` signature.

+  * effect passes along its initial value or the previoulsy returned one.
+If this is a function though, it runs it before re-executing, passing along its returned value, if any.

   * both `signal(value[, options])` and `computed(fn[, value[, options]])` accept an optionally *options* argument, currently implementing [equals](https://www.solidjs.com/docs/latest#options) as explained in *silid-js* documentation.